-History buffs (and a lot of other folk) will find plenty of things to do in Cordoba, Spain.
+History buffs (and a lot of other folks) will find plenty of things to do in Cordoba, Spain.

 Cordoba is one of Spain’s most beautiful cities and the perfect place for a culture-filled city break.
 Just walking around the city’s historic old town is endlessly fascinating, as you discover hidden plazas and ancient buildings around every corner.

-Of course, the most impressive of these monuments is the Mezquita, an awe-inspiring mosque that should be on every traveller’s bucket list.
+Of course, the most impressive of these monuments is the Mezquita, an awe-inspiring mosque that should be on every traveler’s bucket list.
 With its repeating red-and-white arches, and beautiful Islamic artworks, this building provides a fascinating window onto the past glory of Moorish Spain.

 When you’ve finally had your fill of sightseeing, another of the top things to do in Cordoba is to stop for a drink or some tapas in one of the city’s many lush courtyards.
 These secluded spaces, also known as ‘patios’, are to be found across the city and make excellent spots to relax and unwind after a busy day.